Get Involved

 The schedule for the next update is as follows:

-- January-February 2018—Formal VSPC review and input process
+• January - March 2024 - Formal VSPC review and input process

-- March-May 2018—Public input on public review draft
+• April-May 2024 - Public input on public review draft

-- July 15, 2018—Final report filed with Public Utility Commission and Public Service Department
+• July 1, 2024 - Final report filed with the Public Utility Commission and Public Service Department